neoid-gem/neoid/README.md

 ### For Nodes:

 1. Ensures there's a sub reference node (read [here](http://docs.neo4j.org/chunked/stable/tutorials-java-embedded-index.html) about sub reference nodes)
-2. Creates a node based on the ActiveRecord, with the `id` attribute and all other attributes from `to_neo`
+2. Creates a node based on the ActiveRecord, with the `id` attribute and all other attributes from `neoidable`'s field list
 3. Creates a relationship between the sub reference node and the newly created node
 4. Adds the ActiveRecord `id` to a node index, pointing to the Neo4j node id, for fast lookup in the future